Helping you stay warm and well

 Energy Price Guarantee

-The Government’s Energy Price Guarantee will ensure that a typical UK household will pay an average of £2,500 per year for their energy bills until April 2023.
+This means that a typical UK household will pay an average of £2,500 per year for their energy bills during this period.

 The Guarantee is not a cap on your total annual bill, but a limit on the amount you can be charged by your supplier for each unit of energy you use.
 So, you will pay more or less than the average if you use more or less power.

-Find out more about the energy Price Guarantee on gov.uk (external link).
+Find out more about the Energy Price Guarantee on GOV.UK (external link)

 Back to top